onlive/cassandra_migrate/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Future Directions

+A cassandra_migrate_rails gem could add generators for simple Cassandra migrations from Rails.

+We could add Ruby, bash or other scripts/executables to be run before and after migrations, or as the migration itself.